Hugh Grant’s the dandy highwayman who you’re too scared to mention…

 Lord Lucius, I am glad you persuaded me to risk coming out of exile in France to see for myself.
 I know now that the people are for me.
 They’re sick of Cromwell and his Commonwealth!
 They want their Charles II.
 But you have made powerful enemies…

-However, this is the TV Movie that is one to watch, if you want to play a drinking game, I lost count around the times that characters were mentioned in other’s expedition-fueled speeches.
+However, this is the TV Movie that is one to watch, if you want to play a drinking game, I lost count around the times that characters were mentioned in other’s exposition-fueled speeches.
 This film has distinctly more family ties, than those in Dynasty and The Colbys.
 As it literally is – in both reality in this and in those soaps – a Dynastic acting delight with Emma Samms and Christopher Cazenove, and for these reasons alone if you do try to give this a wide berth, your resistance would be futile…

 Weeper Rating: 0/10